BadIdeaException/object-selectors/README.md

 *   Setting `options.collate` to `false` will *always* return an array, even if there is only one result.
 *   Setting `options.collate` to `true` will check that all results are deeply equal, and if they are, return their value as a scalar.
     If the results are not all deeply equal, an error will be thrown.
 (Note that the function will still have been applied, though.)
+*   Setting `options.collate` to a function value will check that all results are equal by using the function for pairwise comparison.

 *Note: In versions prior 2.0, this function was called `apply`.
 This has been changed to `perform` to avoid a name conflict with
 `Function.prototype.apply` in compiled selectors.*